Vahe1994/AQLM/README.md

 Above perplexity is evaluated on **4k** context length for Llama-2 models and **8k** for Mistral/Mixtral.
-Please see more evaluations results in the model pages.
+Please see more evaluation results on the model pages.

 ### Inference kernels